How I travelled to 19 countries debt-free while doing a PhD

 “Minimalism is a lifestyle that helps people question what things add value to their lives.
 By clearing the clutter from life’s path, we can all make room for the most important aspects of life”.

-Although it might seem to be more of a philosophy or a mindset, minimalism truly goes hand-in-hand with creating a lifestyle that is conducive to travel.
-If you truly feel that travel is an important aspect of your life (experiences > things), than minimalism is for you!
+Although it might seem to be more of a philosophy or a mindset, minimalism truly goes hand-in-hand with creating a lifestyle that is conducive to travel (experiences > things).

 If you want to learn more about minimalism, I would recommend checking out the Minimalist documentary on Netflix!

 I would also recommend that you start out by considering what little changes you could start experimenting with (i.e. could you opt to eat out a little less or make your own coffee?
 Could you re-evaluate your wardrobe and forgo purchasing any unnecessary clothing?
 Is there wasted food in your fridge that could be solved through meal planning?
 All of these little changes can translate into big time savings per year…savings that could be used for your next trip!

 This one is no big secret…In order to travel as frequently as possible, it’s common sense that the travel should be as low cost as possible.